Government procurement in the United Kingdom: Procurement policies

-The Crown Commercial Service (CCS) publishes Procurement Policy Notes from time to time, which advise procurement staff in the public sector of government policy developments and best practice in relation to procurement.
+The Government Commercial Agency publishes Procurement Policy Notes from time to time, which advise procurement staff in the public sector of government policy developments and best practice in relation to procurement.
 Procurement Policy Notes on responding to the 2019-2020 coronavirus pandemic were published in March 2020 and remained in effect until 31 October 2020, allowing public bodies to make advance payments and retention payments for contracts which have been interrupted by the measures taken to reduce the spread of the coronavirus.
 Since 1 January 2021, the social value model in use among central government public bodies has included COVID-19 recovery, employment and social and community support as a key aspect of the economic, social and environmental well-being supported by public sector contracting.

 CCS operated a Mystery Shopper scheme from February 2011 to November 2018, whose remit was to provide a route for suppliers to raise concerns about public procurement practice in England, The service was rebranded as the "Public Procurement Review Service" in November 2018, responding to feedback from suppliers and public bodies that the "mystery shopper" title did not properly reflect the role of the service.

 The Public Contracts Regulations 2015 provide that public sector buyers must pay prime contractors within 30 days and must ensure that any subcontracts through the supply chain include a similar provision.
 In 2014–15 at least 33 NHS trusts paid fewer than half of their trade invoices on time, up from 23 in 2015–16 and 11 in 2014–15.
 Under the Better Payment Practice Code, they should pay at least 95% of non-NHS invoices within 30 days.

 Within the context of local government, many local authorities have adopted the National Procurement Concordat for Small and Medium-Sized Enterprises to encourage SMEs to engage in procurement and supply for local public services.
 Examples include the City of Wakefield's Concordat agreed in 2005, and the Concordat agreed by East Suffolk Council in 2019.

 The UK government requires all government departments and their related organisations to ensure that they meet the minimum mandatory Government Buying Standards (GBS) when buying goods and services.
 Organisations in the wider public sector are also encouraged to specify the minimum mandatory standards in their tenders, and the government also noted that "any organisation concerned about sustainable procurement [could] choose to follow them or to specify them in tenders".

 As of 2023, many aspects of government policy pertaining to procurement have been brought together in The Sourcing Playbook.